This article is relevant to our Live, Flex and Video Conversations. You can find more information about our product offerings here.

 Users who attempt to submit profane language in a response will be prompted with the error message "please remove profanity."
 Once they remove the profanity, the user will be able to submit their response.

-As a Moderator or Collaborator, you can flag and mute participants during a Live or Flex Conversation.
+As a Moderator, you can flag inappropriate participants during a Live or Flex Conversation or during the Pre-Interview questions in a Video Conversation.
 You can mute a participant from an Ask Opinion question in the Highlights, Common Topics, and in the analyze side panel.
 Hover over the response, click the three dots to the right and then "Flag as Inappropriate."

-Once a participant is flagged and muted, it cannot be undone.
+Once a participant is flagged, it cannot be undone.

 Flex Example